 F.2.1.1.
 The Analysis Model.
 As for research question 1, equation F.1 was used to analyze minority concentration for research question 2.
 To test whether the postconversion average proportion of students from minority racial/ethnic backgrounds for magnet schools differed from the preconversion average, equation F.1 was estimated once using the minority proportion for magnet schools as the dependent variable.
 Then equation F.1 was estimated again, based on the proportion of racial/ethnic minority students for the districts in which the magnet schools were located as the dependent variable.
-Finally, to test whether there was a difference in the proportion of racial/ethnic minority students between magnet schools and their districts in the preconversion period or in the postconversion period, and whether there was a change in the difference in minority proportion, the proportion in each magnet school minus the proportion in its district, as the dependent variable.
+Finally, to test whether there was a difference in the proportion of racial/ethnic minority students between magnet schools and their districts in the preconversion period or in the postconversion period, and whether there was a change in the difference between the pre- and postconversion periods, the model was estimated a third time, using the difference in minority proportion, the proportion in each magnet school minus the proportion in its district, as the dependent variable.